FREQUENTLY ASKED QUESTIONS

 Q :: When should parents visit?

-Q :: How does Tuition and Financial Aid work?
+Q :: How does tuition and financial aid work?

-FAP costs $425 with significant financial aid available, which includes all meals, board, and programs.
+There is significant financial aid available, which includes all meals, board, and programs.
 Once we have decided who will be offered a place in FAP, we consult with the Financial Aid office.
 With their advice we determine what tuition rebate (if any) will be offered to each applicant.
 Notification of Financial Aid will come in a separate e-mail from your acceptance e-mail.
 There is no need for a separate application.
 For many students, tuition ends up being completely waived.